 About the Series

-State Health and Value Strategies (SHVS) is convening a series of webinars on health equity through managed care.
+State Health and Value Strategies (SHVS) convened a series of webinars on health equity through managed care.
 Health equity means that everyone has a fair and just opportunity to be as healthy as possible, which requires removing obstacles to health, such as poverty, discrimination, and their consequences, including powerlessness and lack of access to housing, safe environments, and health care.
 This five-part series will assist states interested in addressing disparities in health outcomes among Medicaid managed care beneficiaries as a step towards achieving health equity.

 - Data collection and measurement to identify disparities in health that adversely affect excluded or marginalized groups.